Storyblok Raises $80M Series C - Read News

 This tutorial is part 4 of the Ultimate Tutorial Series for Nuxt.
 We recommend that you follow the previous tutorials before starting this one.

-Section titled Changing Existing Components Changing Existing Components
+Changing Existing Components

 First of all, let’s extend one of the existing components that were created by Storyblok for us: the Feature component.
 Right now, the Feature components look a little bit bland, don’t they?
 Adding an image to them would certainly spice things up a little bit.